-According to the passage above, people engaging in unrepentant adultery will not inherit the Kingdom of God.
-This means they will spend eternity in torment in the Lake of Fire, prepared by God for wicked and unrepentant sinners.
+According to the passage above, people who reject Christ and engage in unrepentant adultery will not inherit the Kingdom of God.
+This means they will spend eternity in torment in the Lake of Fire, prepared by God for the Devil and his angels.

 How to Repent of Adultery